 A blue suit is more than just seasonal apparel, it can carry you the whole year-round, presuming you know just how and when to wear one.
 You may be asking yourself, what’s the right tie to wear with a blue suit?
-What colour shirt do I wear with a blue suit? or When’s the perfect time to break out a blue suit?
+What colour shirt do I wear with a blue suit? or When’s the perfect time to break it out?
 Pay close attention and you’ll find out exactly what to wear and pair with this dapper combination.

 In this comprehensive guide, we’ll help you figure everything out, take you through the ins and outs of the blue and navy suit game.
 Should you master this wardrobe essential, you’ll have an ensemble for every dress code and every occasion.
-With that being said, here’s the most comprehensive list of the 20+ best ways to wear a blue suit.
+With that being said, here’s the most comprehensive list of the 20+ best blue suits for men, and we’ve even added in some of the best blue suit brands to make purchasing one easier.

 What’s the Blue Suit for You?